Life Insurance with Cyclical Edema.

 Yes, individuals (because it can sometimes affect men as well) can and often will be able to qualify for a traditional term or whole life insurance policy after having been diagnosed with Cyclical Edema.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, they may even be able to qualify for a no medical exam life insurance policy at a Preferred rate!

 The only problem is…

-That until a life insurance underwriter can be completely 100% sure that your edema is cause by any other pre-existing medical condition or “yet to be diagnosed” medical condition, most life insurance companies will proceed with the “processing” of your life insurance application with a healthy amount of caution.
+That until a life insurance underwriter can be completely 100% sure that your Edema is caused by any other pre-existing medical condition or “yet to be diagnosed” medical condition, most life insurance companies will proceed with the “processing” of your life insurance application with a healthy amount of caution.

 Why do life insurance companies care if I’ve been diagnosed with Cyclical Edema?

-Most life insurance companies aren’t really going to care all that much with the fact that you may have been diagnosed with Cyclical Edema.
+Most life insurance companies aren’t going to care about the fact that you may have been diagnosed with Cyclical Edema.
 What they will “care” about is making sure that your “cyclical edema” actually is just that and not a symptom of some other kind of pre-existing medical condition.

 This is because…

-It is a condition that occurs absence any heart, kidney or liver disease.
-The only problem is that it is sometimes also associated with diabetes, obesity and/or other emotional problems.
-Which is something that a lot of life insurance underwriters will also be looking for once the are able to determine that “your” edema truly is idiopathic.
+It is a condition that occurs in the absence of any heart, kidney, or liver disease.
+The only problem is that it is sometimes also associated with diabetes, obesity, and/or other emotional problems.
+This is something that a lot of life insurance underwriters will also be looking for once they are able to determine that “your” Edema truly is idiopathic.

-Traditional forms of Edema which will be treated quite differently than Cyclical Edema is a pre-existing medical condition which is characterized by an abnormal accumulation of fluid within the body.
-Traditional Edema is also often a symptom of some other “type” of pre-existing medical condition such as:
+Traditional forms of Edema, which will be treated quite differently than Cyclical Edema is a pre-existing medical condition that is characterized by an abnormal accumulation of fluid within the body.
+Traditional Edema is also often a symptom of some other “type” of a pre-existing medical condition such as: